Sorel Carradine

 Sorel Johannah Carradine (born June 18, 1985) is an American actress.
 Her parents are Keith Carradine and Sandra Will.

+Career

 Carradine received her B.F.A. from USC School of Dramatic Arts, and began her career in 2005 with an appearance on the TV show Complete Savages.
 She has since appeared in series like Marvel's Runaways, Saving Grace and Southland, and films such as The Good Doctor and Nesting.

+Personal life

 She is married to director Paul Kowalski.